telerik/ajax-docs/controls/chart/troubleshooting/tooltips-not-updated-with-ajax-in-webkit-browsers.md

 ---
 title: Tooltips not updated with AJAX in Webkit browsers
-page_title: Tooltips not updated with AJAX in Webkit browsers | RadChart for ASP.NET AJAX Documentation
+page_title: Tooltips not updated with AJAX in Webkit browsers - RadChart
-description: Tooltips not updated with AJAX in Webkit browsers
+description: Check our Web Forms article about Tooltips not updated with AJAX in Webkit browsers.
 slug: chart/troubleshooting/tooltips-not-updated-with-ajax-in-webkit-browsers
 tags: tooltips,not,updated,with,ajax,in,webkit,browsers
 published: True